-addressed to Cornwallis were intercepted and forwarded to the governor of Quebec.1 These papers revealed to Cornwallis the peril which menaced him.
-But, having been reinforced by the arrival from Newfoundland of three hundred men of Lascelles's regiment, he resolved to occupy Chignecto, which Lawrence had been forced to abandon in April.
+These papers revealed to Cornwallis the peril which menaced him.
+But, having been reinforced by the arrival from Newfoundland of three hundred men of Lascelles's regiment, he resolved to occupy Chignecto, which I Lawrence had been forced to abandon in (April.
 Accordingly Lawrence again set out, this time with about seven hundred men.
 In mid-September his ships appeared off the burnt village of Beaubassin.
 Again the landing was opposed by a band of Indians and about thirty Acadians entrenched on the shore.
 These, after some fighting and losses, were beaten off; and the English troops landed and proceeded to construct a fort, named by them Fort Lawrence, and to erect barracks for the winter.
 La Corne, from his fort at Beauséjour, where he had his troops and a body of Acadians, addressed a note to Lawrence, proposing a meeting in a boat in the middle of the river.
 Lawrence replied that he had no business with La Corne, and that La Corne could come to him if he had anything to communicate.
 Acts of violence followed.
+It was not long before a scouting party under the command of Captain Bartelot was surrounded by a band of Indians and Acadians.1 Forty-five of the party were killed, and Bartelot and eight men were taken prisoners.
+A few weeks later there was an act of treachery which greatly embittered the British soldiers.
+This was the murder of Captain Howe, one of the British officers, by some of Le Loutre's Micmacs.
+It was stated that Le Loutre was personally implicated in the crime, but there appears not the slightest foundation for this charge.
+One morning in October Howe saw an Indian carrying a flag of truce on the opposite side of the Missaguash river, which lay between Fort Lawrence and Fort Beauséjour.
+Howe, who had often held converse with the savages, went forward to meet the Indian, and the two soon became engaged in conversation.
+Suddenly the Indian lowered his flag, a body of savages concealed behind a dike opened fire, and Howe fell, mortally wounded.
+In the work of bringing the dying officer into the fort ten of his company also fell.

-It was not long before a scouting 1 Cornwallis to Bedford, August 19, 1750.
+1 Cornwallis to Bedford, August 19, 1750.